george24601/notes/ops/k8s/misc.md

 A Deployment controller provides declarative updates for Pods and ReplicaSets.

-You describe a desired state in a Deployment object, and the Deployment controller changes the actual state to the desired state at a controlled rate.

 Deployment - An API object that manages a replicated application.

 You can run a stateful application by creating a Kubernetes Deployment and connecting it to an existing PersistentVolume using a PersistentVolumeClaim.